vterdunov/frs-k8s-fleet/README.md

 ### Cert Manager

 #### Flux Kustomiation
-Now let's to know how to manage dependencies with a CRD and CR on cert-manager example.
+Now let's see how to manage dependencies between CRDs and CRs based on cert-manager example.
-Cert manager is a very popular kubernetes controller which has their own Custom Resources and Custom Resources Definitions.
+Cert manager is a realy popular kubernetes controller which has its own Custom Resources and Custom Resources Definitions.
-We're going to deploy cert manager CRDs and deployments.
-And tell Flux to install CR only after the CRDs and Deployments will be successfully reconciled.
-To do that we create two different Flux Kustomization and one will be **depends** on of the other.
+First, we're going to deploy cert manager CRDs and Deployments.
+Then configure Flux to install CR only when the CRDs and Deployments will be successfully reconciled.
+To do that we create two different Flux Kustomizations where one Flux Kustomization **depends** on another.

 Create [clusters/non-prod/infrastructure/cert-manager.yaml](clusters/non-prod/infrastructure/cert-manager.yaml)

 As you notice `cert-manager-cluster-issuers` Flux Kustomization depends on `cert-manager-controller` which depends on `prometheus-operator-crds`.
-Therefore when it's time for the next reconcilation of the `cert-manager-cluster-issuers` Flux will check that `prometheus-operator-crds` and `cert-manager-controller` are ready.
+Therefore when it's time for the next reconcilation of the `cert-manager-cluster-issuers` Flux checks that `prometheus-operator-crds` and `cert-manager-controller` are ready.

 #### Base Kustomization
 We're going to use kustomization overlays [[doc](https://kustomize.io/)] to manage our Kubernetes Resources.
 But first we need to create `base` for our future overlays.